An East Sussex man has proved it's never too late to follow your dreams after landing a role alongside Pierce Brosnan

-East Sussex builder, 48, changes career and works with James Bond actor Pierce Brosnan in top TV series
+East Sussex builder, 48, changes career to work with James Bond actor Pierce Brosnan in top TV series MobLand

-Jake Mutiboko, 48, said: "I recently landed a featured role in Mobland Series 3, acting alongside Pierce Brosnan.
+Jake Mutiboko, 48, said: "I recently landed a featured role in MobLand, acting alongside Pierce Brosnan.
 It’s been an incredible and unexpected journey, especially as someone who only started acting recently.

 "Before this role I was a builder working in the South East."